appreciative-dev/angular-interview-questions/README.md

 ```

 # Describe a difference between rebase and merge.
-rebase rewrites commits (with changing a history) and put them on top of other commits (no new commit will be created)
-it moves feature commit on top of new changes from master
+rebase rewrites commits (with changing a history) and put them on top of other commits (no new commit will be created), it moves feature commit on top of new changes from master

 # Describe a @ViewChild.
 static:true will resolves ViewChild before any change detection is run.
-default - static:false will resolves it after every change detection run.
+- default - static:false will resolves it after every change detection run.
-read: Use it to read the different token from the queried elements.
+- read: Use it to read the different token from the queried elements.

 ```
 @ViewChild("sayHelloTemplate", { static: false }) tempRef: TemplateRef;